ISO 17025 Vs ISO 9001: Similarities and DifferencesSeptember 9, 2019 2021-11-13 7:00

 When it comes to similarities, you can look into Clause 8 of ISO 17025 about management system requirements.
 It implies the necessity of a management system to guarantee a laboratory’s consistent operation.
 It also provides the opportunity to address such requirements within a current standard’s management system.
 For organizations not implementing ISO 9001, ISO 17025 needs a set of minimum QMS requirements.
 Thus, ISO 9001 implementation and certification aren’t required in complying with ISO 17025.
 Yet, some organizations will find ISO 9001 useful in implementing ISO 17025.

-Aside from that, here are few similar management requirements between them:
+Aside from that, here are a few similar management requirements between them:

 - Internal audits